-Table 4.7 shows EUROMOD and external data on the number of simulated benefit recipients and tax/contribution payers.
-The number of children eligible for child benefits is underestimated in EUROMOD (ratio of 70-84% in 2015-2017).
+Table 4.6 shows EUROMOD and external data on the number of simulated benefit recipients and tax/contribution payers.
+The number of children eligible for child benefits is underestimated in EUROMOD (ratio of 76-80% in 2013-2014).
 This discrepancy might be due to several reasons.
 One of them can be attributed to the fact that there are fewer families with children in the survey.
-The second reason has to do with different reference periods for demographic variables (time of survey) and income (2015), as we drop all children who were born in 2015 to match demographics with the income reference period.
+The second reason has to do with different reference periods for demographic variables (time of survey) and income (2013), as we drop all children who were born in 2014 to match demographics with the income reference period.
 In addition, it can be because our simulation of the means-test is not perfect.
 It should be noted that eligibility for child allowances in Lithuania is based on income threshold and the number and age of children in the family.
-Hence, we simulate a reduction of those eligible for child allowances between 2015-20167.
+Hence we simulate a reduction of those eligible for child allowances over time.
 Same is the case in the administrative records.
-In 2017 and 2018 there were changes to eligibility criteria making them more generous, which is reflected in an anticipated increase in the number of recipients.
-We capture the increase between 2016-2017, albeit not to a full extent.
-There is no external statistics to validate the change between 2017-2018.

-The number of recipients of a birth grant is underestimated, with ratio between 0.60-0.65.
-As the receipt of birth grant is only dependant on the fact of the childbirth the accuracy of the results strongly depends on the representativeness of the survey sample and different reference periods for demographic and income variables.
-Same is true for pregnancy grant, albeit there is higher discrepancy in the number of recipients of the pregnancy grant (non-contributory maternity benefit), which is quite uncommon in Lithuania and even more so in the data.
-More widely spread contributory benefits are much better captured, i.e. ratios of childcare allowances are 0.94-1.06.
-The coverage of maternity benefit is underestimated with the ratio between 0.55-0.59.
-The coverage of paternity benefit, received by the father during one month after the birth of the child, is slightly over-estimated by 3-7 % between the period of 2015-2017.
-It shows that contributory benefits, such as childcare allowance and paternity benefits are better captured.
+The number of recipients of a birth grant is underestimated by around a half.
+As the receipt of birth grant is only dependant on the fact of the childbirth the discrepancies are likely to be the result of cross-sectional nature of the survey, representativeness of its sample and different reference periods for demographic and income variables.
+Similarly there is strong discrepancy in the number of recipients of the pregnancy grant (non-contributory maternity benefit), which is quite uncommon in Lithuania and even less so in the data.
+Contributory maternity benefits are as well underestimated but to a much lower extent, i.e. we are able to capture around 76-80% of contributory maternity benefit receipts.
+Contributory maternity benefit for the period of child care leave (which can be paid to one of the parents up to one or two years) is slightly over-simulated in terms of coverage.
+The ratio is at around 1.17 in 2013-2014.
+The coverage of paternity benefit, received by the father during one month after the birth of the child, is well in line with administrative records in 2013 (ratio of 0.91) and is slightly lower thereafter.
+The discrepancy is lower compared to birth grants due to assumption of the full benefit take-up.
+In reality not all fathers who are eligible for this contributory benefit apply for this benefit.